Uxbridge Vine Street railway station: History

 In November 1885, the Staines West branch opened sharing a short section of the Vine Street branch to connect to the main line.
 An intermediate station at Cowley opened in 1904.

 The Uxbridge Branch continued to be operated under British Rail until 10 September 1962, when the service from West Drayton was withdrawn and Uxbridge Vine Street station was closed to passengers.
 Goods traffic ceased two years later with the exception of the line south of the Grand Union Canal on which freight services were operated to the Middlesex Oil and Chemical Works in Yiewsley until 8 January 1979.
 Demolition of Uxbridge Vine Street station occurred in 1969.
 Hillingdon Road now covers its site.

+Uxbridge and Rickmansworth Railway

+A plan was approved in the Uxbridge and Rickmansworth Railway Act 1861 (24 & 25 Vict. c. lxxiii) and the Uxbridge and Rickmansworth Railway Act 1862 (26 & 27 Vict. c. xxxvi)) to construct an extension of the Uxbridge Branch to create a link northwards to Watford Junction in Hertfordshire via Rickmansworth (Church Street), connecting it to the Watford and Rickmansworth Railway (W&RR).
+The scheme never went ahead as the GWR withdrew its funding.